Best Beretta 1301 Upgrades 2026: Magazine Tubes, Optics, Mounts & More (Nordic, Aridus, Mesa Tactical) header image

 Best Beretta 1301 Upgrades 2026: Magazine Tubes, Optics, Mounts & More (Nordic, Aridus, Mesa Tactical)

 The Beretta 1301 Tactical is the fastest-cycling semi-auto shotgun you can buy under $1,500.
 Its BLINK gas system runs 36% faster than competing actions, producing noticeably less felt recoil than the Benelli M4 at roughly 60% of the price.
-The Mod.2 update added factory M-LOK on the forend and a Picatinny top rail, making it ready for optics and lights out of the box.
+The Mod.2 update added factory M-LOK on the forend and a Picatinny top rail, making it ready for optics and accessories out of the box.
 But the factory 1301 still ships with a 5-round magazine, basic stock, and no light.
-This guide ranks every worthwhile upgrade by impact and tells you exactly what order to buy them.
+This guide ranks every worthwhile upgrade and accessory by impact and tells you exactly what order to buy them.

 By AB|Last reviewed February 2026